sjbrown/1kfa/resolution_cards/character_move_sheet.md

 Answer honestly: Do they even remember seeing you there?

-Encumbrance Penalty: expend stamina points from mental exhaustion.
+Encumbrance Penalty: expend stamina points.
 Count up all your Item and Pack cards.
 *  If you have 3-4, expend 1 stamina point
  *  If you have 5-6, expend 2 stamina points
  *  If you have more than 6, expend 3 stamina points